rickinshah/niri-dotfiles/README.md

 # niri-dotfiles
 > [!NOTE]
-> New Niri dotfiles Repo: https://github.com/rickinshah/0xNiri
+> This Repo is moved to https://github.com/rickinshah/0xNiri

 # Current Look